 North Pole: The Ultimate Arctic Adventure

-• Stand at the top of the world at 90Â°N • Experience the largest, most powerful nuclear icebreaker in the world, 50 Years of Victory • Enjoy helicopter sightseeing above the Arctic Ocean • Possibly view polar bears, walrus and other arctic wildlife • Take advantage of optional tethered flight by hot air balloon (weather permitting) • Cruise in a zodiac • Visit Franz Josef Land historical sites, wildlife and wildflowers
+Highlights include: Stand at the top of the world at 90 Degrees North; experience the largest, most powerful nuclear icebreaker in the world, 50 Years of Victory; enjoy helicopter sightseeing above the Arctic Ocean; possibly view polar bears, walrus and other arctic wildlife; take advantage of optional tethered flight by hot air balloon (weather permitting); and see Franz Josef Land historical sites, wildlife and wildflowers.

+Days 3 - 6: Northbound in the Arctic Ocean Being onboard Victory and feeling the icebreaker as it crushes through the Arctic pack ice is an experience you'll never forget.
+Just as memorable is boarding the ship's helicopter for a thrilling aerial view over the ship and the expansive Arctic Ocean.
 You can expect variable sailing conditions this far north.
-The crossing from Murmansk to the North Pole can take us anywhere from four to six days depending on ice conditions.
-This means you'll have plenty of time to get to know your shipmates, and be treated to lectures and discussions by our expedition team while keeping a lookout for bird life.
-There are also many wonderful amenities onboard, such as the ship's lap pool or basketball court.
+The crossing from Murmansk to the North Pole can take anywhere from four to six days depending on ice conditions.
+This means you'll have plenty of time to get to know your shipmates, and be treated to lectures and discussions by the expedition team while keeping a lookout for bird life.
+There are also many wonderful amenities onboard, such as the ship's saltwater plunge pool or basketball court.